threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`replicant_look_at_object`**

-Tell a Replicant to start to look at a position.
+Tell the Replicant to start to look at an object.

+- <font style="color:green">**Replicant motion motion**: This tells the Replicant to begin a motion.
+The Replicant will continue the motion per communicate() call until the motion is complete.</font>

 ```python
 {"$type": "replicant_look_at_object", "object_id": 1, "id": 1}